 - Veggies – these enchiladas a pretty forgiving and a great way to use up some extra veggies you may have in the fridge.
 Bell peppers, mushrooms, and fresh spinach could all work.

-My Favorite Ways to Cook Chicken for Green Chicken Enchiladas
+A Few Easy Ways to Cook Chicken for Enchiladas

 - Use leftover rotisserie chicken – this is my favorite thing to do when making these enchiladas.
 Just grab a grocery store rotisserie chicken and pull the meat from the bones for this recipe.